bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/form-textarea.md

 to set the prop `aria-invalid` to `true`, or one of the supported values:

 - `false`: No errors (default)
-- `true` or `'true'`: The value has failed validation.
+- `true` or `'true'`: The value has failed validation
-- `'grammar'`: A grammatical error has been detected.
+- `'grammar'`: A grammatical error has been detected
-- `'spelling'` A spelling error has been detected.
+- `'spelling'` A spelling error has been detected

 If the `state` prop is set to `false`, and the `aria-invalid` prop is not explicitly set, `<b-form-textarea>` will automatically set the `aria-invalid` attribute to `'true'`.